merkede/podcast-website/content/projects/Engineer_Job_Trial/index.md

 To implement our Data Science solution, I leveraged an automated PySpark regression model on Azure Databricks to deliver optimised engineer job times.
 After evaluating multiple models, such as random forest, gradient boosting, and deep learning, I employed feature engineering to enhance the model's accuracy.
 By thoughtfully selecting and engineering these features, the model was able to deliver superior performance and provide significant value to our organization:

 - Holidays
-- Weather (Temp, Solar Rad, Precip, Cloud Cover)
+- Weather (incl.
+Temp, Solar Rad, Precip, Cloud Cover)
-- Location
+- UK Region
-- Contractor Y/N
+- Contractor v/s Non-Contractor
-- Priority Y/N
+- Priority Appointment
-- Landlord Y/N
+- Landlord Customer
+- Business Customer
-- Type of Boiler
+- Type of Appliance (Boiler)
 - Many More 😀

 ### Experimental Design